-Rangers have been a part of the National Trust since the beginning, our place in the organisations future means that we need to think long term about how we look after our special places.
-As part of the wider Ranger team, we need you to think about our impact on the environment, and find better ways to do things.
+Rangers have been a part of the National Trust since the beginning, our place in the organisation's future means we need to think long term about how we look after our special places.
+As part of the wider Ranger team, we need you to think about our impact on the environment and find better ways to do things.

 What you'll be doing

-With your endless passion for our work, you'll help with the protection and care of habitats, wildlife, property and machinery, and your passion will inspire other to love this beautiful place as much as you do.
+With your endless passion for our work, you'll help with the protection and care of habitats, wildlife, property and machinery, and your passion will inspire others to love this beautiful place as much as you do.
 We want you to engage with visitors, making time to talk to them, not rushing away to the next task.
-As an easily identifiable member of the Ranger team, on your best day you'll be creating lasting memories for everyone.
+As an easily identifiable member of the Ranger team, on your best day, you will be creating lasting memories for everyone.

 Who we're looking for